wintermute-cell/shellmind/README.md

 - jq
 - An OpenAI API key

+## Usage

+1. Install `shellmind` and bind it to a key
+2. Type a pseudo-code command in your shell
+3. Press your assigned key to replace the pseudo-code with a real command

 ## Installation

 First, make sure to set the environment variable `OPENAI_API_KEY` to a valid